Wagner Moura: Early life

-He became best friends with Emmy nominee actor Lazaro Ramos during teenage times in Bahia.
+He became best friends with Emmy nominee actor Lázaro Ramos during their teenage years in Bahia.
 Ramos reported that his friend was a great supporter of his career since youth.

 Career

-Early career in theatre and Brazilian cinema (1996–2005)
+Early career in theater and Brazilian cinema (1996–2005)

-Moura joined acting classes during his teens, and started working in professional theater in 1996.
-Later, he graduated in journalist at the Federal University of Bahia.
-He had a small PR company that worked for other local actors and theaters company but the business soon went bankrupt.
+Moura took acting classes in his teens, and started working in professional theater in 1996.
+Later, he graduated in journalism at the Federal University of Bahia.
+He had a small PR company that worked for other local actors and theater companies but the business soon went bankrupt.
 In the early 2000s, he was a reporter for an interview program on TV Bahia – an affiliate of Rede Globo – and covered high society parties talking to businessmen and celebrities.

-Despite that, Moura continued making auditions to chase his acting aspirations.
-Success in the career came with the play A Máquina.
-Critical and public acclaim, the show leaved Bahia for presentations in Pernambuco, São Paulo and Rio de Janeiro in seasons of great success.
+During this time Moura continued going to auditions because he aspired to become an actor.
+He found some success with the play A Máquina.
+Receiving critical and public acclaim, the show left Bahia and went on the road to Pernambuco, São Paulo and Rio de Janeiro where it continued to succeed.
 The hit boosted the careers of Moura and his colleagues, now-successful Brazilian actors Lázaro Ramos and Vladimir Brichta.

 In cinema, he started with the shorts Pop Killer, by Victor Mascarenhas, and Rádio Gogó, by José Araripe Jr. His first feature was Woman on Top, by the Venezuelan director Fina Torres, in which he had a small participation with Ramos, whom he helped with the tests in English, since Ramos did not speak the language.